pyta-uoft/pyta/docs/debug/index.md

     return list_so_far
 ```

-The file is opened in append mode, so if a file already exists, the new table will be added at the end.
-If the file does not currently exist, then a new file will be created.

 ## Current limitations

 The `AccumulationTable` is a new PythonTA feature and currently has the following known limitations: